Photorefractive Keratectomy (PRK)

 The Cost of PRK Surgery

 The cost of PRK surgery is comparable to the cost of LASIK eye surgery ($1,500 to $2,500 per eye).
-Unfortunately, photorefractive keratectomy surgery is considered an elective procedure, and as such is usually not covered by vision insurance groups.
-However, many people are able to lower the cost of their PRK surgery by setting up a Health Savings Plan (HAS) through various programs offered by banks or employers.
+Unfortunately, photorefractive keratectomy surgery is considered an elective procedure, and as such is usually not covered by vision insurance.
+However, many people are able to lower the cost of their PRK surgery by setting up a Health Savings Account (HSA) through various programs offered by banks or employers.
 Financing programs may also be available through the refractive surgeon performing the surgery.
 Talk with your eye care professional about such plans to help you reach your vision goals.

 Photorefractive Keratectomy Advantages